Oregon Coast

 The largest city is Coos Bay, population 16,700 in Coos County on the South Coast.
 U.S. Route 101 is the primary highway from Brookings to Astoria and is known for its scenic overlooks of the Pacific Ocean.
 Over 80 state parks and recreation areas dot the Oregon Coast.
-However, only a few highways cross the Coast Range to the interior: US 30, US 26, OR 6, US 20, OR 18, OR 34, OR 126, OR 38, and OR 42.
+However, only a few highways cross the Coast Range to the interior: US 30, US 26, OR 6, OR 22,US 20, OR 18, OR 34, OR 126, OR 38, and OR 42.
 OR 18 and US 20 are considered among the dangerous roads in the state.

 The Oregon Coast includes Clatsop County, Tillamook County, Lincoln County, western Lane County, western Douglas County, Coos County, and Curry County.

 Geography

 The Oregon Coast is divided into three different regions based on their geological formations: the North Coast, Central Coast, and South Coast.
 Three primary landforms appear along its shoreline: sea cliffs, beaches, and stacks.
 Minor land variation, city size, and socioeconomic differences between the North and Central regions cause division between them to be made along geological lines.